Janne-L/karenvilkku-backend/README.md

-# Finnish COVID-19 Application Backend
+# Karen detection app backend

 ## Contents
 - exposure-notification: The exposure notification service for receiving and distributing infection keys and parameters